elenoonan/chat_group/README.md

 The purpose of this assignment is to develop a client-server web application.
-This is a single room chat app where all current users connected to the URL can message eachotehr; all the users can see eachothers messages.
+This is a single room chat app where all current users connected to the URL can message eachother; all the users can see eachother's messages.

 When a user lands on the URL, a client-server connection is made and the client is assigned a clientID